 • Select a large enough-sized rug that echoes the shape of your table—a rectangle rug for a rectangular table, a round rug for a round table, and so forth.
 Alternatively, select a different shape to infuse your space with contrast and intrigue.

-Depending on the size of your dining table, you may find that the perfect sized rug is somewhere between 6’ x 9’ or 8 x 10’
+Depending on the size of your dining table, you may find that the perfect sized rug is somewhere between 6’ x 9’ or 8 x 10’, but this really depends on the size of your dining room.

 Find a Variety of Rugs at Society6